nalingupta/fn-key-project/architecture.md

 ```
 [macOS Keyboard] → [Helper (Swift)] → Native Messaging (stdio + 4B length) →
-[Chrome Service Worker] → runtime Port → [Side Panel Page] → Button UI
+[Chrome Service Worker]
+   ↳ Port → [Side Panel Page] (button)
+   ↳ tabs.sendMessage → [Content Script] (top-of-page overlay)
 ```

 -   A small native helper observes system-wide modifier changes and emits JSON messages with 4‑byte little‑endian length prefix (Chrome Native Messaging framing).
--   A MV3 background service worker connects to the helper (native host) and relays the Fn state to the side panel via a `chrome.runtime.connect` port.
+-   A MV3 background service worker connects to the helper (native host) and relays the Fn state to the side panel via a `chrome.runtime.connect` port, and to tabs via `chrome.tabs.sendMessage`.
--   The side panel updates an on-screen button accordingly.
+-   The side panel updates an on-screen button; the content script renders a thin blue overlay at the top of each eligible page.

 ## Components and Files